benvaljean/benvaljean.github.io/_posts/2009-11-18-Domain_Controller_is_not_advertising_as_a_time_server_Error_in_dcdiag_(Windows).markdown

 completing each step until the problem is resolved.

 1. Ensure the Windows Time service is running.
 On a DC is does far more than just synchronise time.
-It is also invovled and required for AD replication. net start w32time
+It is also involved and required for AD replication. net start w32time